H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 When this work is complete, Ms. Jarvis will be able to reason over essentially all relevant statewide layers—structures, hazards, networks, demographics, land use, and more—on the order of tens of millions of features.
 At that point, the spatial body of Ms. Jarvis will be mature enough to support detailed, location-specific reasoning about risk, infrastructure, governance, and community well-being across West Virginia.

-## 3.4 06 Rag Pipeline And Routers
+## 3.4 07-rag-pipeline-and-routers.md

-# 06. RAG Pipeline and Routers
+# 7. RAG Pipeline and Routers

 This chapter explains how Ms. Egeria Jarvis uses a retrieval-augmented generation (RAG) pipeline to answer questions and support governance decisions.
 In this architecture, language models do not respond from a blank slate; they are constrained and informed by retrieval from ChromaDB, GBIM, the GeoDB/PostGIS layer, and other structured sources, orchestrated through explicit routing and role-aware logic.